civilservicelgbt/civilservicelgbt.github.io/_programmes/mentoring/register-as-a-mentor.md

 <div id="markdown-content" markdown="1">
 <!-- Don't remove code above -->

-## About this publication

-Use these forms to register as a mentor or mentee on the Civil Service LGBT+ mentoring programme.

 ![](https://www.civilservice.lgbt/images/store/mentoring-scheme/twitter-timeline--become-a-mentor.png)

+Use this forms to register as a mentor on the Civil Service LGBT+ mentoring programme.

 ## Before you register

-Before you register, you should read read [our guidance documents](https://www.civilservice.lgbt/publication/about-our-mentoring-programme) so you know what to expect on the programme.
+Before you register, you should read [our guidance documents](https://www.civilservice.lgbt/publication/about-our-mentoring-programme) so you know what to expect on the programme.

 If the guidance doesn't answer your question, you can also email us at [mentoring@civilservice.lgbt](mailto:mentoring@civilservice.lgbt).

 ## Registration deadline

-Registrations for the first round of the mentoring programme will close on 31 July 2021.

-We will not be able to accept your registration after this point.
+**Registrations for this round of the programme close on 17 June 2022.** We will not be able to accept your registration after this point.
 You will need to wait until the next round.

 ## Register as a mentor